hazyx7/TeleFXAutoForwarder/README.md

 ### -> Configure your credentials

-Place/ Put ur informations in the `info.json` in the same directory.
+Put ur credentials in the `info.json` in the same directory.

-Use this repo to get chat IDs [TeleChatIDs](https://github.com/hazyx7/TeleChatIDs) or
-You can get chat IDs using Telegram bots like [@getidsbot](https://t.me/getidsbot).
+use this repo to get chat IDs [TeleChatIDs](https://github.com/hazyx7/TeleChatIDs) OR you can get chat IDs using Telegram bots like [@getidsbot](https://t.me/getidsbot).

 ---